allenai/scibert/README.md

 * It results in state-of-the-art performance on a wide range of scientific domain nlp tasks.
 Evaluation code and data are included in this repo.

 ### Downloading Trained Models
 We release the tensorflow and the pytorch version of the trained models.
 The tensorflow version is compatible with code that works with the model from [Google Research](https://github.com/google-research/bert).
-The pytorch version is created using the [Hugging Face](https://github.com/huggingface/pytorch-pretrained-BERT) library.
+The pytorch version is created using the [Hugging Face](https://github.com/huggingface/pytorch-pretrained-BERT) library, and this repo shows how to use it in AllenNLP.
 All combinations of `scivocab` and `basevocab`, `cased` and `uncased` models are available below.
 Our evaluation shows that `scivocab-uncased` usually gives the best results.

 #### Tensorflow Models
 * __[`scibert-scivocab-uncased`](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scibert/tensorflow_models/scibert_scivocab_uncased.tar.gz) (Recommended)__